Snowy, windy weather expected to impact New Year's weekend holiday travel

 Those traveling for New Year’s Eve weekend can expect winter weather to impact their drive on sections of Interstate 25 and Interstate 80 as Wyoming braces for a snowy, windy holiday.

-The snowfall will start mostly in the southwestern part of the state on Friday morning and continue through late Sunday night, said Noah Myers, a meteorologist for the National Weather Service in Riverton.
+The snowfall will start mostly in the southwestern part of the state today morning and continue through late Sunday night, said Noah Myers, a meteorologist for the National Weather Service in Riverton.
 Areas with lower elevations can expect to get 6 to 12 inches of snow.

 “It won’t be a foot of snow all at once,” Myers said.
 “It’ll be spread out across the weekend.”